benhachy/WafersClassification/README.md

 - For **Technical readers** : you will find the report with the all the needed details as *Data_Challenge Report.pdf*

 ## Small intro:
-The goal of the challenge, sponsored by STMicroelectronics in Kaggle, is to build a deep learning model to classify images of errors in silicon wafers using a database of 8634 microscopic images of wafers.
+The goal of the challenge, sponsored by STMicroelectronics (a global semiconductor company that produces electronic components) in Kaggle, is to build a deep learning model to classify images of errors in silicon wafers using a database of *8634* microscopic images of wafers.

 ## Results:
-Ranked 3rd in the leaderboard with an accuracy of 98% (private score) 69 ms for inference time on GPU
+- Ranked *3rd* in the leaderboard with an accuracy of *98%* (private score)
+- *69 ms* for inference time on GPU